Not involved in conversion, did not propagate sedition: Tough laws set for NGOs

 Further, the rules also say that in case of an emergent medical aid needed during a visit abroad, the acceptance of foreign hospitality has to be intimated to the government within a month such receipt.

-Under Section 12(4), currently only the chief beneficiary has to make such a declaration.
+Under Section 12(4), currently, only the chief beneficiary has to make such a declaration.

-As per the affidavit notified by the home ministry on Monday, the officer bearers have to give an undertaking, any violation of the provisions of Section 12(4a) by the applicant organisation or any of its members or officer bearers or key functionaries that comes to his or her knowledge.
+As per the affidavit notified by the home ministry on Monday, the office bearers have to give an undertaking, any violation of the provisions of Section 12(4a) by the applicant organisation or any of its members or office bearers or key functionaries that comes to his or her knowledge.

 The notification states that the affidavit must be filed by all office bearers along with Form FC-3A (fresh registration), FC-3B (prior permission) and FC-3C (renewal of registration) on a non-judicial stamp paper.
 The same must be attested by a public notary or judicial magistrate first class.